-The course is open to all health-care professionals who prescribe or use drug treatments in their work and who have usually had basic training in pharmacology at undergraduate level (e.g. medical practitioners, pharmacists, and nurses).
+The programme is suitable for all health-care professionals who prescribe or use drug treatments in their work and who have usually had basic training in pharmacology at undergraduate level (e.g. doctors, pharmacists, and nurses).

 The Postgraduate Certificate consists of one stage: stage T.

 This stage lasts for one academic year and consists of three 20-credit modules totalling 60 credits, at Level 7.

 At the end of stage T, students who have obtained a minimum of 60 credits at Level 7, including the award of credit for all required modules, may exit with the award of Postgraduate Certificate or may apply to progress to the Postgraduate Diploma.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2021/22 academic year.
 The final modules will be published by September 2021.

 |Module title||Module code||Credits|